-Back to Conten its Page Back to Contents Page Introduction to the Motor Vehicle Industry & Technologies 4 Edinburgh College accredited units SENIOR PHASE PUPILSIntroduction to Motor Vehicle Industry & Technologies provides a hands-on practical learning experience and is ideal for young people who are interested in a career in the automotive industry.
+Back to Contents rage Back to Contents Page Introduction to the Motor Vehicle Industry & Technologies 4 Edinburgh College accredited units SENIOR PHASE PUPILSIntroduction to Motor Vehicle Industry & Technologies provides a hands-on practical learning experience and is ideal for young people who are interested in a career in the automotive industry.
 The course is delivered in our specialist Automotive workshops and units have been developed to include the latest electric & hybrid vehicle technologies which are in demand by employers.
 Pupils will study Certificated Edinburgh College units and will undertake an exciting automotive project which will enable them to apply the skills and knowledge they have learned.
 Successful completion of this course will guarantee progression to a full-time course in this discipline.
 Health & Safety in the Automotive Industry Braking Systems Electric & Hybrid Vehicle Technology Engine Components and Operation Reducing the Effects of Vehicles on the Environment Service & Repair Introduction to chassis & drive trains There are no formal entry requirements.
 However, due to the high demand for places, interested applicants will be required to attend a mandatory campus based course information session before an application can be submitted.
 Dates will be notified in advance.
 On successful completion of this programme pupils can apply for IMI Level 1 Certificate in Transport Maintenance .
 The skills and knowledge gained in the SCP programme may also support application to National 5 Engineering Skills.
 Tuesday and Thursday afternoons 1 Year Midlothian Campus or Sighthill Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
-The PPE cost of £20.00 must be met by school.
+The PPE cost of £25.00 must be met by school.

-Back to Conten ts Page Back to Contents Page Construction NPA 4/5 National Progression Award S4/5 PUPILS This course provides the opportunity to try a variety of trade disciplines.
+Back to Contents rage • • Back to Contents Page Construction Craft NPA 4 National Progression Award SENIOR PHASE This course provides the opportunity to try a variety of trade disciplines, including Plumbing and Electrical.
 The main focus is on developing good hand tool skills and employability skills.
 There may also be opportunities for work placements and visits to building sites.
-Pupils can study towards level 4 or 5 SQA units, depending on ability.
-Intro to Brickwork; Half Brick, One brick and Decorative Introducing ground operations; Preperation, Conrete screed, Slabbing and mono-blocks.
-Carpentry and Joinery; Tools and uses, Different materials and joints, Finishing Skills and Decorative piece.
-Tilling; Use of tools and Materials, Wall Tiling, Floor tiling and decorative pattern work There are no formal entry requirements.
-However, due to high demand for places, interested applicants will be required to attend a mandatory campus based course information session before an application can be submitted.
+Pupils will study towards and gain NPA level 4.
+Intro to Brickwork; Half Brick, One brick and Decorative Introducing ground operations; Preperation, Concrete screed, Slabbing and mono-blocks.
+Carpentry and Joinery; Tools and uses, Different materials and joints, Finishing Skills and Decorative piece Tilling; Use of tools and Materials, Wall Tiling, Floor tiling and decorative pattern work Electrical and plumbing units have been incorporated into this course There are no formal entry requirements.
+However, due to high demand for places, interested pupils will be required to attend a campus based course information session before an application can be submitted.
 Dates will be notified in advance.
-Pupils who successfully complete this course will have the opportunity to progress into any Level 5 NPA courses in Construction or to employment as an Apprentice.
-Tuesday and Thursday afternoons 1 Year Granton Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
-The PPE cost of £45.00 must be met by school.
+Pupils who successfully complete this course will have the opportunity to progress into the Level 5 NPA course or to employment as an Apprentice.
+TBC 1 Year Bespoke Offer - refer to Local Authority Personal Protective Equipment (PPE) is mandatory to participate in this course.
+The PPE cost of £60.00, which includes protective clothing and tools, must be met by school.